Chemical Peels for Acne Scars: Types, Results, and Downtime

 The process involves applying acid solutions to the skin, which removes damaged outer layers and triggers the body's natural healing response.
 New collagen production fills in depressed areas while fresh skin cells replace discolored tissue.

-Chemical exfoliation works differently than physical scrubbing.
+Chemical exfoliation works differently from physical scrubbing.
 When an acid solution contacts skin, it breaks down the bonds holding dead and damaged cells together.
 This controlled injury signals the body to produce new collagen and elastin fibers.
 The healing process essentially rebuilds the skin from within.
 Deeper peels penetrate further into the dermis, where they can restructure scar tissue that sits below the surface.

 Not all acne scars respond equally to chemical treatments.
 Rolling scars with gentle, wave-like depressions typically show excellent improvement because their shallow depth allows acids to reach the affected tissue.
 Boxcar scars with defined edges respond well to medium-depth peels.
 Ice pick scars present more challenges due to their narrow, deep structure, though specialized techniques can still help.
 Post-inflammatory hyperpigmentation, the dark spots left after breakouts, often clears dramatically with superficial peels alone.